Boosting Edge Detection with Pixel-wise Feature Selection: The Extractor-Selector Paradigm: Previous Works

-Most of these models are supervised using weighted binary cross-entropy (WBCE) loss, which ensures high precision but often fails to produce crisp edges without post-processing techniques like non-maximum suppression (NMS).
-To address this issue, some studies have explored alternative loss functions, such as Dice loss\cite{DS2018Learning} and tracing loss\cite{HX2022Unmixing}, which aim to generate thinner edges.
-While these loss functions can yield more perceptual results, they may sacrifice some precision.
+Most ED models rely on weighted binary cross-entropy (WBCE) loss, which promotes high precision but struggles to produce crisp, thin edges without post-processing techniques such as non-maximum suppression (NMS).
+To overcome this limitation, alternative loss functions such as Dice loss\cite{DS2018Learning} and tracing loss\cite{HX2022Unmixing} have been proposed to produce thinner edges.
+However, these often involve trade-offs in precision or require careful hyperparameter tuning across datasets and models.
+Another key issue is the class imbalance between edge and non-edge pixels, which can degrade model performance.
+In response, methods such as AP-loss\cite{CL2019Towards} and Rank-loss\cite{ CK2024RankED} have been introduced.
+However, the WBCE loss is still the most popular one currently.